ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: #expandsize}

 To see the expanded volume size, mount and remount your existing {{site.data.keyword.filestorage_short}} disk on your server.
-In a VMware&reg;implementation, rescan storage to refresh the VMware&reg; datastore and show the new volume size.
+In a VMware&reg; implementation, rescan storage to refresh the VMware&reg; datastore and show the new volume size.

 ## How do I reconnect storage after a chassis swap?
 {: faq}